-Series Editors: Professor Jane Aaron, University of South Wales; Dr Brec’hed Piette, Bangor University; Dr Sian Rhiannon Williams, Cardiff Metropolitan University.
+Series Editors: Dr Dawn Mannay, Cardiff University; Dr Rhiannon Marks, Cardiff University; Professor Diana Wallace, University of South Wales; Dr Stephanie Ward, Cardiff University; Dr Sian Rhiannon Williams, Cardiff Metropolitan University.

 Gothic Authors: Critical Revisions is dedicated to publishing innovative introductory guides to writers of the Gothic.
-The series exploers how critical approaches and perspectives can help us recontextualise an author’s work in a way that is both accessible and informative.
-Thes series publishes work that is of interest and value to students at all levels and to teachers of literary Gothic and cultural history.
+The series explores how critical approaches and perspectives can help us recontextualise an author’s work in a way that is both accessible and informative.
+The series publishes work that is of interest and value to students at all levels and to teachers of literary Gothic and cultural history.

 Series Editors: Professor Andrew Smith, Sheffield University, and Professor Benjamin F. Fisher, University of Mississippi.

 Gothic Literary Studies is dedicated to publishing ground-breaking scholarship on Gothic literature and film, and to promoting challenging and innovative approaches to Gothic which question the tradition or perceived critical orthodoxy of a genre which plays an important role in understanding literary, intellectual and cultural histories.
 Volumes in the series explore how issues such as gender, religion, nation and sexuality have shaped our view of the Gothic tradition, and are informed by the latest developments in critical theory.